Q. Who is the club for?

 Q. So what do you do then?

 A. We normally have a theme - which the children typically explore through two exercises.
-Normally there is a micro-lecture (literally 3 A4 pieces of paper) and a good old group chat about the topic.
+Normally there is a micro-lecture (literally 3 pictures shown) and a good old group chat about the topic.
 Then the children get going on designing - but not without working on the idea and elements such as choice of palette first.

 Q. What skills will they learn?